 - Behaviorally informed paternalism

 The conference revolves around the themes of Petr Špecián‘s 2022 book Behavioral Political Economy and Democratic Theory: Fortifying Democracy for the Digital Age.
-Papers that respond to the theses of the book can be included in a special issue of a journal Philosophy Today (ISSN 1804-0969).

 The deadline for submissions January 31, 2023.

 Authors will be notified of accepted talks by February 26, 2023.